JMiguelRegaladoN/Python-Testing/README.md

 ## STEP 3

-- Print or display the serialized configuration so it can be reviewed and validated against expected values for the previous os.environ.
+- Print in console the output or display the serialized configuration so it can be reviewed and validated against expected values for the previous os.environ.